-Used MEM Length
+Used MEM base addr

-Select a length for the memory area specified in the previous field.
-The setting are 8K, 16K, 32K, or 64K.
+Lets the user choose the Legacy ISA addr. memory length.
+The settings are 8K, 16K, 32K, or 64K.

-3.9 Load Setup Defaults
+3.9 Load BIOS/Setup Defaults

 This Main Menu item loads the default system values.
-If the CMOS is corrupted the defaults are loaded automatically.
+If the CMOS is corrupted, the defaults are loaded automatically.
 Choose this item and the following message appears: